 Play Stevie Wonder’s immortal run of albums – Music of My Mind, Talking Book, Innervisions, Fulfillingness’ First Finale, Songs in the Key of Life – and you will be repeatedly floored by his artistry and talent.
-What brings tears of joy are the elements I’d forgotten amongst the greats: the perfect rainy-day funk of “Tuesday Breakup”, the burning vocals in “It Ain’t No Use,” the zOMG what did he just do chord changes in the B melody of “Please Don’t Go,” the Nokia ringtone teleported into “All Day Sucker,” …
+What brings tears of joy are the elements I’d forgotten amongst the greats: the perfect rainy-day funk of “Tuesday Breakup,” Stevie murmuring “Do it, Jeff [Beck]” during the guitar solo on “Looking for Another Pure Love,” the burning vocals in “It Ain’t No Use,” the zOMG what did he just do chord changes in the B melody of “Please Don’t Go,” the Nokia ringtone teleported into “All Day Sucker,” …

 This Slate article is emphatic: “arguably the greatest sustained run of creativity in the history of popular music.”
 Is it “greater” than Joni Mitchell’s run, or Elvis Costello’s first five albums, or the Beatles’ lighting the rocket engines around the release of Rubber Soul?
 The obvious answer is they’re incomparable in both senses of the word.